 Email automation is the backbone of your user activation.
 It organizes all your ideas and materials in one orchestrated process and uses the most effective channel—email—to deliver it.
 We recommend listing all available assets first, and then figuring out the best time to offer them to your users.
 Even simple time-based campaigns can be effective for user onboarding.
 But if you send smarter emails based on user behavior, email automation can bring extremely high leverage.
 It's like customer success that runs on autopilot while you sleep.

 Using email automation wisely, based on in-product behaviors, is certainly one of the best tactics to activate users.
 To succeed with this tactic, craft email sequences based on a specific flow for a specific journey, and for a specific persona.
-Once again, it’s all about a personalized experience.

 2. Write compelling release notes and product updates